pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1553 Data Analytics

+Today, I engaged in several data analytics tasks.
+I am of the opinion that, in the future, AI tools like ChatGPT, which facilitate effortless data analytics, will diminish the significance of this aspect of software engineering.
+Consequently, I am hesitant to further develop this skill, although it was necessary for my current tasks.
+Moving forward, I am contemplating aligning my job responsibilities more closely with my long-term goals and steering clear of studying subjects that do not contribute to these objectives.

 ### Day 1549-52 Linux and OpenShift

 These days I continue reading the Linux book, I learned some important file system and network linux commands, also I advanced in my Red Hat certification.